 The Fish & Game Key is for exclusive use under Fish & Game regulations.
 Use of the key to access Environment Canterbury Parks for whitebaiting and all other forms of non-acclimatised fishing is strictly prohibited.

 Wheelchair and blind anglers' fishing access

 A wheelchair and blind anglers' fishing access platform is available at McIntoshs.
 Please contact us for a key.
 Users must hold a current fishing licence.

 Breaches of the conditions of issue will result in confiscation of your key or refusal to supply a key for the following season.

-While fishing keep an eye out for riverbed birds such as the wrybill (pictured here), black fronted tern, black billed gull and banded dotterel.
+While fishing keep an eye out for riverbed birds such as the wrybill (pictured here), black-fronted tern, black-billed gull and banded dotterel.
 These birds feed, nest and sleep at ground level.

 Recreational users can cause unintentional damage and disturbance to the birds causing nest failure.

-If you see birds sitting on the ground or behaving unusually, please leave the immediate area in case you're in breeding territory.
+If you see birds sitting on the ground or behaving unusually, please leave the immediate area in case you're in the breeding territory.
 It is also important to prevent dogs from chasing or scent-tracing riverbed birds.
 Read more about birdlife in the area in this brochure.